musically-ut/musically-ut.github.io/_posts/2021-10-01-kinds-of-advice-for-first-time-parents.md

 So there is not much space for improving the perceived latent skill level.
 On the other hand, the difficulty of raising a child has more "give", and can be reduced much more.

+Anyway, so thinking about this is how I managed my own anxiety.